sebw/blog-old.wains.be/2006/2006-09-30-ubuntu-606-dapper-on-my-toshiba-l100-181.md

 I'm not a Debian boy, I'm still having a hard time with packet management and deb CLI management..
 I kinda miss yum and rpm at this stage, but that's the only drawback I found in using Ubuntu as a desktop system.

-Yeah, me, the RedHat boy, is actually enjoying using Ubuntu !
+Yeah, me, the Red Hat boy, is actually enjoying using Ubuntu !
 I can't wait to test RHEL5 and Ubuntu 6.10, which I'll test under a virtual machine on my Ubuntu 6.06 system :)